Workers’ Compensation For Electric Shock Injuries

 Electrical injuries can change the course of an injured worker’s life forever.
 Workers’ compensation may be needed to pay household bills and medical costs, and Social Security Disability (SSD) may be needed if you can’t return to work.
 Our lawyers can help with both issues.
 Workers’ comp and SSD are two different potential sources of compensation, each with their own procedures and requirements.
 Our attorneys are highly experienced in dealing with both types of claims and will pursue them both if appropriate (SSD comes in to play for workers who are permanently disabled and cannot return to work).

 Experienced Lawyers In Offices Across Pennsylvania

-Our experienced attorneys fight for the rights of workers in Pennsylvania, and they can advocate for your best interests in your unique situation.
-Whether your injury was caused by exposed wiring or a faulty electric tool or appliance, on an assembly line, during utility work or in a mine, we have seen and represented nearly every case imaginable.
-We can thoroughly investigate the circumstances of your injury, build a compelling case and work tirelessly for the maximum compensation you deserve for recovery or disability.
+Whether your injury was caused by exposed wiring on an assembly line, a faulty power tool in a mine, or an electrical appliance during utility work, we have seen and represented nearly every case imaginable.
+We will thoroughly investigate the circumstances of your injury, build a compelling case, and work tirelessly for the maximum compensation you deserve for recovery or disability.

 Consult With An Attorney Dedicated To Your Recovery From Electric Shock

-To schedule a free initial consultation with a lawyer, email us or call us at 215-310-0001 or toll free at 877-794-2396.
 We handle all cases on a contingency basis.
-If you do not receive compensation in your case, or if we do not prevent the insurance company from stopping or altering your benefits, you do not pay attorney’s fees.
+That means if you do not receive compensation in your case, or if we do not prevent the insurance company from stopping or altering your benefits, you do not pay attorney’s fees.